CampaignChain/campaignchain-docs/developer/cookbook/connect_a_new_online_channel.rst

 Connect Channels and Locations
 ------------------------------

-.. _Generate Channel and Location bundles:
+.. _Generate Channel and Location modules:

-1. Generate Channel and Location bundles
+1. Generate Channel and Location modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first step is to create Channel and Location bundles for the XING channel.
+The first step is to create Channel and Location modules for the XING channel.
 In this case, we'll assume the organization name is Acme, and use this
 organization name for the module namespaces.

-The easiest way to generate these bundles is with the CampaignChain module
+The easiest way to generate these modules is with the CampaignChain module
-generator (included by default).
-The commands below walk you through the
+generator (included when you install with Composer and the option *--dev*).
-process of generating a new Channel bundle.
-Note that you're safe using
+The commands below walk you through the process of generating a new Channel
-the defaults for all interactive prompts except for certain items shown
+module.
+Note that you're safe using the defaults for all interactive
-below.
+prompts except for certain items shown below.

 .. code-block:: bash